jeffwoodford27/PyFGH/README.md

 * Tkinter (as a part of the standard library)

 We recommend using the PyCharm Development Environment (https://www.jetbrains.com/pycharm/) for running this code.

+Acknowledgements

+The theoretical method behind this work is based on the following paper:
+Stare, J., and Balint-Kurti, G. G., "Fourier Grid Hamiltonian Method for Solving the Vibrational Schrodinger Equation in Internal Coordinates: Theory and Test Applications", J. Phys.
+Chem.
+A 2003, 107, 7204-7214